Thinking of renovating your home? Or do you need some additional college funds? If you’ve owned your home for a bit, you can tap into its equity.

 HELOCs vary by lender, so review the terms of any offer carefully.
 In general, HELOCs have 2 periods: a draw period and a repayment period.

 During your draw period, you can borrow money.
 You’ll also be required to make payments on what you borrow.
 Draw periods typically last 10 years.
+After that, you must be aware of how the HELOC changes, if you need to refinance, change the terms or simply begin paying off the loan.

 At the end of your draw period, you enter your repayment period.
 Once you enter repayment, you can no longer borrow against your line of credit.
 You’ll make regular payments until your line of credit is repaid.
 Repayment periods typically last 20 years.
+Remember, some states allow the lender to charge early repayment penalties, but others do not.
+Understand what you’re getting into before making this critical choice.

 Some HELOCs require you to repay the entire balance at the end of the draw period.
 That means you owe a large payment, which is sometimes referred to as a balloon payment.
 Make sure you know the repayment terms of any HELOC you’re considering.